KaifaB/Color-Flipper/readme.md

 Project: Color-Flipper

+This HTML application gives the user a random color in RGB and hex.

-The javascript and CSS are included in single HTML file for easier downloading due to small file/having no images
+[The javascript and CSS are included in single HTML file for easier downloading due to small file/having no images]